P. V. Narasimha Rao: Later life and financial difficulties

 In spite of significant achievements in a difficult situation, in the 1996 general elections the Indian electorate voted out Rao's Congress Party.
-Soon, Sonia Gandhi's supporters forced Rao to step down as Party President.
-He was replaced by Sitaram Kesri.

 Rao rarely spoke of his personal views and opinions during his 5-year tenure.
 After his retirement from national politics, he published a novel called The Insider.
 The book, which follows a man's rise through the ranks of Indian politics, resembles events from Rao's own life.